mahedjaved/PointCloudSeg/README.md

 # PointCloudSeg
-Project placeholder for designing initial version of an ML pipeline for Point Cloud Semantic Segmentation that can grow into a advanced-grade ML pipeline.
+Project for designing initial version of an ML pipeline for Point Cloud Semantic Segmentation that can grow into a advanced-grade ML pipeline.
 Focusing more on methodology, licensing, workflow, and reasoning from data acquisition to data preparation and a training the model.

 Dir Structure
 ```